Social effects of rock music: Sex and drugs

-In the early 1980s. along with the rise of the band Minor Threat, a straight edge lifestyle became popular.
-The straight edge philosophy of abstinence from recreational drugs, alcohol, tobacco and sex became associated with some hardcore punks through the years, and both remain popular with youth today.

 Fashion

 Rock music and fashion have been inextricably linked.
-In the mid-1960s of the UK, rivalry arose between "Mods" (who favoured 'modern' Italian-led fashion) and "Rockers" (who wore motorcycle leathers), each style had their own favored musical acts.
-(The controversy would form the backdrop for The Who's rock opera Quadrophenia).
-In the 1960s, The Beatles brought mop-top haircuts, collarless blazers, and Beatle Boots into fashion.
+In the mid-1960s of the UK, rivalry arose between "mods" (who favoured 'modern' Italian-led fashion) and "rockers" (who wore motorcycle leathers), each style had their own favored musical acts.
+(The controversy would form the backdrop for the Who's rock opera Quadrophenia).
+In the 1960s, the Beatles brought mop-top haircuts, collarless blazers, and Beatle boots into fashion.

 Rock musicians were also early adopters of hippie fashion and popularised such styles as long hair and the Nehru jacket.
-As rock music genres became more segmented, what an artist wore became as important as the music itself in defining the artist's intent and relationship to the audience.
+As rock music genres became more segmented, what an artist wore became more important in defining the artist.
 In the early 1970s, glam rock became widely influential featuring glittery fashions, high heels and camp.
-In the late 1970s, disco acts helped bring flashy urban styles to the mainstream, while punk groups began wearing mock-conservative attire, (including suit jackets and skinny ties), in an attempt to be as unlike mainstream rock musicians, who still favored blue jeans and hippie-influenced clothes.
+In the late 1970s, disco acts helped bring flashy urban styles to the mainstream, while punk groups began wearing mock-conservative attire (including suit jackets and skinny ties) in an attempt to be as unlike mainstream rock musicians, who still favored blue jeans and hippie-influenced clothes.

-Heavy Metal bands in the 1980s often favoured a strong visual image.
+Heavy metal bands in the 1980s often favoured a strong visual image.
 For some bands, this consisted of leather or denim jackets and pants, spike/studs and long hair.
 Visual image was a strong component of the glam metal movement.

 In 1981, MTV was formed, marking a large shift in the music world.
-Because MTV would become such a cultural force, the young would look toward MTV.
-Fashion happened to be one of those cultural centers that the Television company would have a great effect on.
-With debuts like Madonna's Iconic underwear-as-outerwear look and the companies featuring heavy metal as well as new wave and other genera that would go to promote each artist's brand of fashion into the greater culture, because of the sheer amount of visibility that MTV gave these artist through music videos and other content that the television channel had.
+The television company had an effect on fashion.
+With Madonna's iconic underwear-as-outerwear look and MTV featuring heavy metal, new wave and other genres, each artist's brand of fashion was given visibility.

-In the early 1990s, the popularity of grunge brought in a punk influenced fashion of its own, including torn jeans, old shoes, flannel shirts, backwards baseball hats, and people grew their hair against the clean-cut image that was popular at the time in heavily commercialized pop music culture.
+In the early 1990s, the popularity of grunge brought in a fashion that included torn jeans, old shoes, flannel shirts, backward baseball hats and long hair against the clean-cut image that was popular at the time in heavily commercialized pop music culture.

 Musicians continue to be fashion icons; pop-culture magazines such as Rolling Stone often include fashion layouts featuring musicians as models.